Joseph Crawford

 Here's where things get complicated.

-When our unit developed a hardware issue, I contacted Huupe support via email.
+This turned out to be the beginning of our hardware failure.
+When our unit developed this issue, I contacted Huupe support via email.
 Their response: they wanted to schedule a phone call and walk me through troubleshooting.
 Specifically, they asked if I was comfortable opening the device and rerouting the ribbon cable for the display.

 I agreed to try, but explicitly stated I didn't want to void the warranty.
 They assured me it would not.